The Tank is Dead

 Modern tanks have become too expensive, complex, heavy, vulnerable, and logistically unsustainable on a mobile battlefield.
 The latest American M-1 tank costs over $10 million, weighs 70 tons, requires a fleet of trucks to supply fuel, and is unable to engage most threats.
 Heavy tanks are armed to fight other tanks and unable to engage aerial threats, yet remain common in modern armies because Generals rose in established institutions whose primary goal is self-preservation, which means keeping the same types of equipment, organizations, and support from politically powerful military contractors.

-As a result, the US military has shown little interest in fielding modern ground-based anti-tank guided missile (ATGM) systems because the Army armor branch finds their capabilities disturbing.
+As a result, the US military has shown little interest in fielding modern ground-based Anti-Tank Guided Missile (ATGM) systems because the Army armor branch finds their capabilities disturbing.
 Modern heavy tanks have limited secondary armament because most space is needed for a big 120mm cannon system.
-ATGM launchers are far smaller and lighter, which are the obvious choice for a light tank, as I explain in this article: Helltank about a Hellfire missile firing tank.
-Hellfires are a proven missile system that can knock out any heavy tank with its 100 lb warhead.
+ATGM launchers are far smaller and lighter, which are the obvious choice for a light tank, as I explain in this article: Helltank about a missile firing tank that can knock out any heavy tank with a 100 lb warhead.
 It may not penetrate thick frontal armor, but the blast knocks out tanks and requires depot level repairs.
 Lockheed-Martin developed a Hellfiring LAV called the DAGR with an impressive telescopic sight, but the US Army showed zero interest.

 Tanks are huge, lumbering machines and easy targets for modern precision weaponry.
 Most hits from an ATGM cannot destroy a heavy tank, but can put them out of action for weeks if depot level repairs are required.
-Moreover, tanks are armed to destroy other tanks and have little defense against modern threats like: attack aircraft and helicopters, ATGMs, unmanned aerial vehicles (UAV), and infantry with shoulder-fired rockets and small ATGMs.
+Moreover, tanks are armed to destroy other tanks and have little defense against modern threats like: attack aircraft and helicopters, ATGMs, unmanned aerial vehicles (UAV), and infantry with shoulder-fired rockets.
 Tanks remain in large numbers because modern anti-armor tactics employing modern anti-armor weaponry have yet to occur on a large scale that would show them obsolete.
-Losses of tanks during minor clashes with insurgents are rarely reported but hundreds of examples can be seen on youtube.
-Most Army Generals refuse to accept the tank is dead because recent engagements have been limited to sporadic attacks.
+Losses of tanks during minor clashes with insurgents are rarely reported, but hundreds of examples can be seen on youtube.
+Most Generals refuse to accept the tank is dead because recent engagements have been limited to sporadic attacks.

-Countermeasures have been developed, but they cannot provide total protection against the varied types of ATGMs that can attack from any direction.
+Countermeasures have been developed, but they cannot provide total tank protection against the varied types of ATGMs that may arrive from any direction.
 Even if a tank can confuse, destroy, or resist an ATGM, another is inbound, and then another.
 In the past, tank crew survivability was emphasized with the logic that vast stores are available to quickly replace tanks lost in combat.
-However, there are few modern tanks kept in a ready-reserve status because costs are so high.
+However, there are few modern tanks kept in a ready-reserve status because costs are now so high.
 Repairing complex armored vehicles can require weeks of depot level work.

 The Evolution of ATGMs